Is There a Berlin City Centre? The Answer May Surprise You

 skyscraper in berlin city center

-The city centre of Berlin is well-connected by public transportation, including the U-Bahn (subway) and S-Bahn (urban railway) networks.
-Trams and buses also provide convenient transportation options.
-The Berlin S-Bahn ring is a circular railway that encircles the central parts of the city making it easy to get around.
+Tip on getting around the city centre of Berlin: It’s well-connected by public transportation, including the U-Bahn (subway) and S-Bahn (urban railway) networks.
+The Berlin S-Bahn ring is a circular railway that encircles the central parts of the city, making it easy to get around.

 orange building with white building in the city center of berlin